phaserjs/phaser/README.md

 If you don't need physics at all, or are implementing your own, there is an even smaller build: `phaser-no-physics.js`.
 This doesn't include Tilemaps or Particle Emitter support either, as both rely on Arcade Physics, but is even smaller as a result.

-Finally there is `phaser-no-libs.js` which is Phaser without any physics support or Pixi.js.
-Phaser requires Pixi.js to work, but this build allows you to use your own version of Pixi instead of using the one Phaser provides.
+Finally there is `phaser-no-libs.js` which is Phaser without any physics support *or* Pixi.js.
+Phaser requires Pixi.js to work, but this build allows you to use your own version of Pixi instead of the one Phaser provides.

-See the manifests files in the `tasks` folder to create your own custom builds.
+Want to create your own custom builds?
+Take a look at the manifests files in the `tasks` folder.

 ### Building from source